aws-samples/arduino-aws-greengrass-iot/README.md

 -   NPTClient, to synchronize the real time clock with the nptd server and generate timestamps for sensor measurements (in publishing examples, gg_SGP30_publisher and was_SGP30_publisher);
 -   ADAFruit_SGP30, to use the air impurity sensor in gg_SGP30_publisher and was_SGP30_publisher examples;
 -   ESP32Servo, to control the rotation of the servo motor in gg_subscriber and aws_subscriber examples;
+-   DHT sensor library, to read the values from the DHT22 sensor in the gg_temp_humid_pub_sub example.